Factbox: Q&A on RIM's secretive BlackBerry network

-Research in Motion RIM.TO RIMM.O is blaming technical problems in its highly secretive communications network for a three-day disruption in service to millions of BlackBerry users around the globe.
+Research in Motion is blaming technical problems in its highly secretive communications network for a three-day disruption in service to millions of BlackBerry users around the globe.

 The company runs a highly secure network and data centers that are used to encrypt and route traffic to every BlackBerry device worldwide.